Chart Color Schemes

 Flynn is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Flynn, according to the latest Census evaluation, 96.5% of dwellings were houses, with the remaining 3.5% being other types such as semi-detached homes and apartments.
-This differs from the Australian Capital Territory's distribution of 69.4% houses and 30.5% other dwellings.
-Home ownership in Flynn stood at 34.9%, with mortgaged properties making up 49.6% and rented dwellings accounting for 15.5%.
-The median monthly mortgage repayment in the area was $2,167, higher than the Australian Capital Territory average of $2,000.
-The median weekly rent figure in Flynn was recorded at $481, compared to the Australian Capital Territory's $430.
-Nationally, Flynn's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Flynn's dwelling structure, as per the latest Census, consisted of 96.5% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Australian Capital Territory had 69.4% houses and 30.5% other dwellings.
+Home ownership in Flynn was higher at 34.9%, with the rest being mortgaged (49.6%) or rented (15.5%).
+The median monthly mortgage repayment was $2,167, above the Australian Capital Territory average of $2,000.
+The median weekly rent was $481, compared to the Australian Capital Territory figure of $430.
+Nationally, Flynn's mortgage repayments were higher at $2,167 than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing